Cascading/lingual/lingual-client/docs/provider.md

 By default Lingual supports multiple text formats like 'csv' and 'tsv' (comma separated values, and tab separated values, respectively).
 Files ending with '.csv' or '.tsv' are automatically mapped to the proper format.

-And Cascading local mode supports the 'file' protocol via the FileTap, and Hadoop mode supports the 'hdfs' protocol via the Hfs Tap.
+Cascading local mode supports the 'file' protocol via the FileTap, and Hadoop mode supports the 'hdfs' protocol via the Hfs Tap.
 URLs (identifiers) starting with 'file:' or 'hdfs:' are automatically madded to the proper protocol.

 # Creating